flavienbwk/CTF-BWK/ANSWERS.md

 3. This content will give you a base64 string which is an image :
 `base64 -d paris.b64.txt | tr -d " \t\n\r" > paris.jpg`

+4. Open `paris.pdf` in binary mode and look for archive password in the end of the file :
+`4c314bbe43abb522ec64c592ede1a19cf1a5314d03d5eb`

-4. This image has en embeded archive.
+5. This image has en embeded archive.
 Perform this steganography command to get the archive :
 `unzip -t paris.jpg`

-5. Open the PDF file in binary mode and look for archive password in the end of the file :
-`4c314bbe43abb522ec64c592ede1a19cf1a5314d03d5eb`

 6. In the archive, take a look to :
 `.bash_history`